 Not Determined: None of the above criteria are true, meaning that the user has not yet been prompted for location permissions.

-An app session represents a period of user activity within your app.
-A new app session is started whenever the app is opened, assuming at least 5 minutes have elapsed since the app was last closed.
+An app session is a period of user activity in your app.
+A new app session is started whenever the app is opened, assuming at least 5 minutes have elapsed since the last app session started.